Oral Surgery – Auburn, ME

 Many doctors and dentists agree that dental implants are the best way to replace missing teeth.
 If you wish to experience all of the benefits of this treatment, one of the first steps on your journey to a restore smile is the implant placement surgery.

-After Dr. Gass examines your mouth and reviews some imaging data, he will plan your surgery.
-During the actual procedure, he creates a small incision in your gums.
-Then, he places each implant and closes the incision.
+After we examine your mouth and reviews some imaging data, we will plan your surgery.
+During the actual procedure, we create a small incision in your gums.
+Then, we place each implant and closes the incision.
 Thanks to anesthesia, sedation, and the doctor’s expert touch, you can expect not to feel anything throughout your surgery.

 Our team tries to save damaged or decayed teeth from extraction, but sometimes removing a suffering tooth is the best way to end a patient’s pain and preserve their oral health.
 Extractions may also be necessary if there is overcrowding in your mouth or if some teeth have become loose due to gum disease.